mahendra-shinde/java-21-development/modules/modules-and-deployment.md

 1. **Creating a Module**:
    - Open Eclipse IDE and create a new Java project.
-   - Right-click the project in the Project Explorer and select `Configure > Create Module`.
+   - There should be a small 'checkbox' below in project creation dialogbox to create module.
    - Provide a name for the module (e.g., `CalcModule`).
-   - Add a `module-info.java` file to define the module's exports and requirements.
+   - Modify existing `module-info.java` file to define the module's exports and requirements.

 2. **Adding Classes to the Module**:
    - Create packages and classes within the module as needed.